surifirstpin/biplus_documentation/docs/DataRun.md

 ## Local Sorting

 Local Sorting can be applied directly to the data obtained for dimension and measure fields in the data section.
-To enabl;e this Click on the desired field header to enable sorting.
+To enable this Click on the desired field header to enable sorting.

 For **Dimensions**